 Buckley: Last season was a mess.
 What does Ed Scott think of Penny now?

-Memphis head coach Penny Hardaway instructs his defense during the first half of an NCAA college basketball game against UAB in the championship of the American Athletic Conference tournament, Sunday, March 16, 2025, in Fort Worth, Texas.
+Memphis coach Penny Hardaway instructs his defense during Sunday’s win over UAB in the American Athletic Conference tournament title game in Fort Worth, Texas.
 (Gareth Patterson/AP)

 Tim Buckley